User Tools

 Fingerprints grew to 9 staff at one point, although most of the time it was around 4 or 5, of whom 3 were the core co-op members who were there until the end.

 It printed for everyone from the Labour Party to Class War and lots inbetween, as well as lots of charities and campaigns from CAMRA to CND.
 On one occassion we printed election addresses for 3 left of centre candidates in the same constituency such was our commitment to non-sectarianism.
+We are proud, also, to have all 3 trust us to be completely discreet about the other's campaigns.

-It was a TU closed shop and proud of it, and one member, Lynne, was active in the NGA and sat on both the S Wales Branch Committee and the national Women's Committee for many years.
+It was a TU closed shop and proud of it, and one member, Lynne, was active in the NGA and sat on both the S Wales Branch Committee and the national NGA Women's Committee for many years.

-When it expanded and moved, the shop passed to the Peace Shop of which Alex became secretary, and the Shop was a leading part in the peace campaigns through the 80's and early 90's.
+When it expanded and moved, the shop passed to the Peace Shop of which Alex became company secretary, and the Shop was a leading part in the peace campaigns through the 80's and early 90's.
 Eventually the shop was sold and provided a cash fund which supported peace campaigns as well as Shared Interest, over the following years.